jreisinger/docs/data/temp.md

 * route messages into categories in real time
 * many uses: message categorization, access control, messages parsing and enrichment, ...
 * messages can belong to one or more streams

+Alerts are compose of:

+1. alert condition
+1. alert notification